MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 ---
 title: What's new in Microsoft Defender for Endpoint on Mac
 description: Learn about the major changes for previous versions of Microsoft Defender for Endpoint on Mac.
-keywords: microsoft, defender, Microsoft Defender for Endpoint, mac, installation, macos, whatsnew, catalina, big sur, monterey, ventura, mde for mac ms.service: microsoft-365-security ms.mktglfcycl: security ms.sitesec: library
+keywords: microsoft, defender, Microsoft Defender for Endpoint, mac, installation, macos, whatsnew, big sur, monterey, ventura, mde for mac ms.service: microsoft-365-security ms.mktglfcycl: security ms.sitesec: library